 - Lamentations 3:32-33

-God does not send the grief.
-He doesn't send the sorrow but He does allow us to suffer it when it comes but He does send and continues to demonstrate His love for us throughout the sorrow
+God does not send the grief or the sorrow, but allows us to suffer it when it comes.
+He does, however, demonstrate His love for us throughout the times of sorrow.

-Paul in Romans 8 describes all of the things that have no power to separate us from God's love, he says:
+Paul, in Romans 8, describes various events and challenges that may have an adverse effect on us, but have no power to separate us from God's love:

 "For Your sake we are being put to death all day long; We were considered as sheep to be slaughtered."